akka/akka/akka-docs/general/remoting.rst

 up a configurable number of children of the desired type and route to them in the configured fashion.
-Once such a router has been declared, its configuration can be freely overridden from the configuration file, including mixing it with the transparent remote deployment of (some of) the children.
-Read more about this in :ref:`routing`.
+Once such a router has been declared, its configuration can be freely overridden from the configuration file, including mixing it with the remote deployment of (some of) the children.
+Read more about this in :ref:`routing-scala` and :ref:`routing-java`.